-World-famous Russian basso Aleksander Vedernikov performed gave a charity concert in the Kõpu church, while the Klaudia Taev Memorial Concert took place in Villa Ammende, where her students, and their students in turn, performed.
+World-famous Russian bass Aleksander Vedernikov performed gave a charity concert in the Kõpu church, while the Klaudia Taev Memorial Concert took place in Villa Ammende, where her students, and their students, in turn, performed.
 The festival closed with a gala concert on the 5th of June in the Pärnu Concert Hall where the 21st Century Orchestra accompanied the finalists of the 4th Klaudia Taev Competition.

 The 4th Klaudia Taev Competition

 A competition started by students of a very enthusiastic singing teacher who worked in a small town years ago that looked like an event with of only local significance has grown into an international high-level competition for young singers.

 Tiiu Levald – Sirp, 1st of July 2005

 The fourth competition took place in Pärnu on 1 - 5 of June in 2005.

 It gained publicity even outside of Europe.
 The jury was led by the legendary Romanian soprano Ileana Cotrubas (photo up).
 Compared to previous years there was a noticeable rise of interest in the competition among young Estonian singers.